enonic/enonic/xp/7.0/improved-version-storage.md

 * Blob records in file blobstore should have the following path [repositoryId]/[blobType]/[blobKey.substring(0,2)]/[blobKey.substring(2,4)]/[blobKey]
 * New vacuum task (executed first), removing blob segments for deleted (index deleted) repositories

-## Epic2: Improved node version model
+## Epic2: UUID Version ID
+* Version should be identified by a UUID independent from the blobKey

+### Requirements
+* Version ID is a UUID (similar to NodeId)
+* In ES index storage, the type version has the following properties: "versionid", "blobkey", "nodeid", "nodepath", "timestamp"
+* In ES index storage, the type branch has the following properties: "versionid", "blobkey", "branch", "nodeid", "path", "timestamp", "state"

+## Epic3: Extract IndexConfig (Apply to Permissions also?)
 * The IndexConfig should be stored outside of the node blob.
-* Version should be identified by a UUID independent from the blobKey
-* Node blobs should not contain the timestamp.
-* Rename/move will only update versionID, timestamp and path in indexes (no blob modification)
 * Vacuum should be update to handle this new segment
+* Node blob do not contain the IndexConfig

 ### Requirements
 * New default required blob segment: index-config
-* In ES index storage, the type version has the following properties: "versionid", "nodeblobkey", "indexconfigblobkey", "nodeid", "path", "timestamp"
+* In ES index storage, the type version has the following properties: "versionid", "blobkey", "nodeid", "nodepath", "timestamp", "indexconfigkey"
-* In ES index storage, the type branch has the following properties: "versionid", "nodeblobkey", "indexconfigblobkey", "branch", "nodeid", "path", "timestamp", "state"
+* In ES index storage, the type branch has the following properties: "versionid", "blobkey", "indexconfigkey", "branch", "nodeid", "path", "timestamp", "state"
-* Version ID is a UUID (similar to NodeId)
+* "indexconfigkey" is a blob key: a hash of its content

-* NodeBlobKey and IndexConfigBlobKey are BlobKeys (hash of their content)
+## Epic4: Move as MetaData update
-* Node blob do not contain the IndexConfig or timestamp
+* Node blobs should not contain the timestamp.
+* Rename/move will only update versionID, timestamp and path in indexes (no blob modification)